OtherRealms/Action-Blocks-Guide/index.rst

 * **Reverse** , Reverse the action, Roo Motion not supported.

-* **Match Pose/Seek** , Match the previous Block's end frame with the most similar frame in this blocks animation, within seek distance (preformance warning: evaluates interpolated frames within seek distance).
+* **Match Pose/Seek** , Match the previous Block's end frame with the most similar frame in this blocks animation, within seek distance (performance warning: evaluates interpolated frames within seek distance).

 * **Skip Root Motion**, Not not apply root motion to and from this block.